MMuchak/PythonTradingToolkit/README.md

 - `Backtest_Vectorized.py`: A script for backtesting trading strategies on S&P 500 stocks using vectorized backtesting.
 - `crypto_trading_backtester.py`: A script for backtesting trading strategies on cryptocurrency data from Binance.
 - `directory_name/`: A directory containing related scripts and tools for a specific trading strategy or analysis.
-- `...`: More files and directories as the repository grows.

 ## Usage